passionde/university/README.md

 # university
-Laboratory and independent work done while studying at SurSU
+Laboratory and independent work done while studying at SurGU